Housing Element

 With the upcoming development of the property, how much say does the Town of Danville have in the new development.
 Will this property fall under the Housing Element requirements?
 The homes that back up to this property on Dubost Court are single story homes.
 Are there any guidelines that take neighboring zoning into account?

-Brody72 asked over 2 years agoThis is a great question.
+Brody72 asked almost 3 years agoThis is a great question.
 The Town does not have much discretion in reviewing this application as it falls under the State legal requirements of SB 330, which prohibits denial of a housing development except under very limited circumstances.

 This property (seven acres of the 17-acre Borel property) was changed from a commercial land use designation to a multiple family land use designation as part of the last Housing Element cycle (2014-2022).
 Since it hasn’t been developed and won't be occupied prior to June 2022, it can be re-used as housing units that can count toward our current housing assignment for the 2023-2031 Housing Element.